openshifttips/web/content/cluster/_index.md

 ---

 # Move from 3 masters (control-plane) to 3 masters + workers cluster (control-plane + compute nodes)
 OCP4 allows to deploy control-plane only clusters or control-plane + compute nodes clusters.
-If you only deploy control-plane, the masters are labeled as workers as well, otherwise, they are labeled only as 'masters.
+If you only deploy control-plane, the masters are labeled as workers as well, otherwise, they are labeled only as masters.

 If you want to add workers to a control-plane only cluster, you should do the following: